ztyyLV/web-twain-docs/indepth/faqs/develop/How-to-uninstall-the-Dynamsoft-Service-without-MSI-installer.md

 ## How to uninstall the Dynamsoft service without MSI installer?

-Run 'Command Prompt' as **administrator**, execute the following line:
+Run 'Command Prompt' as **administrator**, go to C:\WINDOWS\system32, then execute the following line:

 ``` shell
 wmic product where name="Dynamsoft Service" call uninstall /nointeractive